About the Year 7-12 BYOD Program

 How do backups work in a BYOD program?

 The backup of files in a BYOD program is the responsibility of the student.
-However, the College will continue to provide each student the G Suite for Education (previously known as Google Apps for Education).
+However, the College will continue to provide each student Google Workspace for Education.
 This suite includes unlimited cloud storage while the student is enrolled at the College.
 All students are encouraged to continue creating and storing documents in Google Drive.
 Students need to use this as a backup destination for College related files they store on their device.

 How will students be monitored on their device at the College?